 Nature has given us natural riches that we have long relied upon to deal with a variety of health challenges or simply to regain our strength.
+There are many health resorts, spa and therapy centers in Lithuania that offer the best for your health and well-being.
 The effect of mineral water, herb or mud treatments inspired by deep traditions and applied with a professional approach is undoubted.
 All you have to do is choose the most appropriate natural remedy for you.

 The Lithuanian seaside is known for its breath-taking, green, refreshing scenery and unique landscape of the sand dunes; the latter was, and still is, a subject of fascination for many prominent local and international painters, photographers, writers and other artists.

 The culture of the seaside charms visitors with the age-old traditions of fishing villages and a diverse selection of interesting events.
 Of all of these, the Neringa region – a coastal strip of 52 km in length – is most commonly referred to as an open SPA centre.
 Health and medical tourists choose this region for the high quality of services, pleasant atmosphere and, of course, remarkable nature.

 Being a representational symbol of Lithuanian culture, amber is also famous for its therapeutic effects – in different periods of time it was even used as we would use antibiotics today.
 Baltic Amber contains 3 to 8% amber acid, and a great deal of research has proven that this is great for our health as this element is electronegative.
 This means that when in contact with the body, it ionises in a beneficial way, improving our energy and balance of electrolytes.